ComputeCanada/software-stack/doc/easybuild.md

 Toolchains are a core concept within EasyBuild.
-A toolchain is a set of recipes/modules that includes compilers (GCC, Intel, PGI), MPI implementations (such as OpenMPI), Cuda,  and core mathematical libraries such as MKL.
+A toolchain is a set of recipes/modules that includes compilers (GCC, Intel, PGI), MPI implementations (such as OpenMPI), Cuda,  and core mathematical libraries such as MKL and the FlexiBLAS wrapper library.
 Toolchains are layered, with more complex toolchains being built out of a combination of sub-toolchains.
 Toolchains are installed as modules, but most of them are hidden by default.
 You can get a list of toolchains using: